zahrashabani2000/img2caption/README.md

    - Upload an image and/or enter a message
    - Have a conversation about the image with the AI
    - Ask questions or request analysis of the image content

-3. **Image Generation**:
-   - Click on "Generate Image" tab
-   - Enter a text description (e.g., "A beautiful sunset over mountains")
-   - Click "Generate Image"
-   - Wait for the AI to create the image

 ### API Endpoints